Lecture + Exercise

 Therefore, we have to determine the best settings for new inputs again and again

-which can be (i) a really time-consuming and annoying task
+which can be (i) a really time-consuming and tedious task

 and (ii) a human is often biased by her own experience